nickedwards109/ecological-observation-client/README.md

 An example of source code for a server is at: https://github.com/nickedwards109/ecological-observation-server

 For an example of this application in production, as well as an example of a corresponding API endpoint in production, you can contact Nick Edwards at nickedwards109@gmail.com.
-He might even respond.